Binary Neutron Star Mergers: Multi-Messenger Systematics and Prospects with Next-Generation Facilities: Results

 As the KNR timescale $t_{\rm equiv}$ is independent of the extrinsic parameters $z$ and $\cos(\iota)$, it is highly degenerate with the GW fractional uncertainties due to their shared BNS mass dependence, as seen in the third column of Fig.~\ref{F:cornerSubthresh}.
 It is possible that some of these degeneracies can be broken by, in principle, combining EM and GW datasets, e.g. knowing the BNS masses from the GW signal and the ejecta mass from the KN light curve in the K band, or knowing the KNR magnitude and KN magnitudes to tightly constrain the KN evolution to improve multi-messenger constraints on the BNS ejecta mass.

 Together, these showcase the complicated combined parameter space of multi-messenger BNS science.
-Our two cases of $z$-dependence were chosen for simplicity, but one could instead compute redshifts from a GW-constrained BNS merger rate density and a model for its redshift evolution \cite{Madau2014}.
-The metallicity-dependent star formation rate that determines the formation rate of BNSs and its redshift evolution are key uncertainties in population modeling of cosmologically realistic compact binaries \cite{Neijssel2019,Broekgaarden2022,Mandel2022,vanSon2022,Fishbach2023,SchiebelbeinZwack2024,deSa2024,Fishbach2025,Sgalletta2025}.
+The first two cases of $z$-dependence were chosen to show the correlations that arise with approximately cosmological populations.
+In the next section, we examine our third case of a realistic $z$-dependence that includes the full metallicity-dependent star formation rate that determines the merger rate of BNSs which are key uncertainties in population modeling of cosmological compact binaries \cite{Neijssel2019,Broekgaarden2022,Mandel2022,vanSon2022,Fishbach2023,SchiebelbeinZwack2024,deSa2024,Fishbach2025,Sgalletta2025,2025ApJ...985L..33R}.